gsimon75-android/Android_TV_BootAnimation/ROOTING.md

 If I had to do heavy changes, I'd choose this, but not until there is any simpler way, and fortunately there is one.

-### Doing the least possible change: Modify one sector only
+### The smallest possible change: Modify one sector only

 The data unit of the storage itself (below the fs-layer) is the 512-byte sector, this is the smallest unit that can be accessed, so no matter how a filesystem stores the information, the data within one sector is still atomic: